 A minor in Religious Studies is also offered.
 Students must complete at least 18 hours of religious studies for the minor.

 The Religious Studies major helps prepare students for seminary studies, graduate school, and/or a career in Christian ministry.
-Students can use this degree in any career that values critical thinking and sensitivity to human motivation, and includes working with diverse communities of belief.

 Meet the Faculty